lechmazur/ChessCounter/README.md

 This program uses Stockfish for fast bitboard-based computation (https://github.com/official-stockfish/Stockfish, GPL-3.0, license included) and it is also released under GPL-3.0.
 It's written in C++20 with OpenMP for multithreading and uses Python to generate tables with the number of combinations.

 The calculations don’t consider the 50-move rule or repetitions.
-An argument can be made that a position differs from another with an identical-looking board depending on these previous states (when a pawn was moved or a capture made or which positions were already present in the game).
+An argument can be made that one position differs from another with an identical-looking board depending on these previous states (when a pawn was moved or a capture made or which positions were already present in the game).